georgeneokq/python-video-edit/README.md

 I was watching a video and the audio was obviously lacking behind.
 I wanted to find a simple console program to adjust the audio as I didn't want to download some huge software just to complete the task.
 I couldn't find one that suited my needs (or maybe I just didn't search hard enough) so I decided to take matters into my own hands.

-This program has only been tested for Windows.
+All scripts are built to work only on Windows.

 ## Usage
 python main.py [--seek] SEEK [--video-path] VIDEO-PATH